barionleg/ANTs_wiki/Compiling-ANTs-on-Linux-and-Mac-OS.md

 This installation guide is for Linux and Mac users.
-See [this page](https://github.com/stnava/ANTsR/wiki/Installing-ANTsR-in-Windows-10-(along-with-FSL,-Rstudio,-Freesurfer,-etc).) for information about building ANTs on Windows.
+Windows users will need to install the Linux subsystem and then install Git and CMake, as detailed [here](https://github.com/stnava/ANTs/wiki/Compiling-ANTs-on-Windows-10), before proceeding to clone ANTs and compile using the instructions on this page.

 ## Get CMake